Updated March 19, 2021.

 - Successor agreement — the CBA that comes after an earlier version.
 It completely replaces the predecessor agreement once ratified by the union membership (the expired predecessor agreement remains in effect until then).

-- A side letter agreement is usually associated with the CBA and provides clarification and/or modification of the existing CBA language.
+- A side letter agreement is usually associated with the CBA and provides clarifications or modifications of existing CBA language.

 - A settlement agreement typically comes from a dispute over the CBA.
 For example, the union may interpret the CBA language differently than the University or file a grievance over the University’s failure to follow the CBA.

-- A memorandum of agreement (MOA) or memorandum of understanding (MOU) is used to settle a new dispute or potential dispute not usually covered by the CBA.
+- A memorandum of agreement (MOA) or memorandum of understanding (MOU) is general term used for almost any agreement.
+It can be used to resolve a dispute or potential dispute.
+It can also be used to set any new working conditions not already covered by the CBA.
 For example, the union may negotiate over a new policy being considered by the University.
-It also refers to any other agreement reached between the employer and the union.

 - URA-AFT Contract (CBA) — 2011 to 2014